DevExpress-Examples/blazor-dxgrid-show-context-menu/README.md

 # Blazor Grid - Show the Context Menu

-You can show a Context Menu on a right mouse click on a Grid element.
+You can show a Context Menu when you right-click a Grid element.
 In this example, a click on a column header or row invokes the Context Menu.

 ![Grid with Context Menu for a column](result.png)